OliFryser/AIGS-Castle-Generation/README.md

 # AIGS-Castle-Generation

+This project implements a castle builder and combat simulation, as well as two evolutionary algorithms that can generate new castles.

 ## Installation

 We use conda for managing the python environment.
 We have provided the configuration file ``environment.yml`` for easy installation.
 We have dubbed our environment "fortify".